Buy Existing Laundromat or Build New: What’s The Right Move?

 Thorough Due Diligence is Critical

-Understanding why the previous operation failed becomes essential when taking over a closed down laundromat.
-Some locations close due to poor fundamentals that new ownership cannot overcome like inadequate parking, weak demographics, competitor oversaturation, etc. Market analysis since closure is crucial.
+Understanding why the previous operation failed or is failing becomes essential when taking over a closed or struggling laundromat.
+Some locations close due to poor fundamentals that new ownership cannot overcome like inadequate parking, weak demographics, competitor oversaturation, etc. Laundromat market analysis since closure is crucial.
 Demographic shifts, new competition, neighborhood amenities and changing traffic patterns are some factors that can have major impacts on the viability of a location.

 Infrastructure conditions can vary significantly.
 Electrical systems may need updates for modern equipment loads, plumbing might require repairs or be set up in a way that’s difficult/costly to maintain, and HVAC systems could need replacement after vacancy periods.

-All prospective investors should take the time to weigh and mitigate risks associated with this type of venture, before taking over a closed down dark laundromat.
+All prospective investors should take the time to conduct thorough laundromat due diligence and weigh and mitigate risks associated with this type of venture, before taking over a zombiemat or a closed down laundromat.

 Comparison of Laundromat Investment Strategies